mrzool/letter-boilerplate/README.md

 - [Why Microsoft Word must Die](http://www.antipope.org/charlie/blog-static/2013/10/why-microsoft-word-must-die.html) by Charlie Stross
 - [Sustainable Authorship in Plain Text using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) by Dennis Tenen and Grant Wythoff

+## See also

+- [cv-boilerplate](https://github.com/mrzool/cv-boilerplate) -- Easing the process of building and maintaining a CV using LaTeX

 ## License

 [MIT](https://opensource.org/licenses/MIT)